-In the middle crust, shear wave speeds near 20 km depth are presented in Figure 19c.

-Mid-crustal Vs in Tibet is anomalously low due to the well known low velocity zone that characterizes the Tibetan crust (e.g., Cotte et al., 1999; Rapine et al., 2003; Shapiro et al.,

-2004; Guo et al., 2009; Yang et al., 2012; Xie et al., 2013;), which has been taken as evidence for the presence of partial melt (e.g., Kind et al., 1996; Caldwell et al., 2009; Chen et al., 2014; Hacker et al., 2014).
-The middle crust across East China is fairly homogeneous, with the exception of higher Vs beneath the Sichuan basin and Ordos block and lower Vs beneath the Yangtze craton south of the Sichuan basin and beneath the Tianshan terrane and Outer Mongolia (e.g., Tamtsag Halar and Erlian basins).
-Offshore, Vs near 20 km depth beneath the Sea of Japan is so high because this depth is in the mantle due to the thin oceanic crust.
+In the middle crust, shear wave speeds near 20 km depth are presented in Fig. 19(c).
+Mid-crustal Vs in Tibet is anomalously low due to the well-known low-velocity zone that characterizes the Tibetan crust (e.g. Cotte et al. 1999; Rapine et al. 2003; Shapiro et al. 2004; Guo et al. 2009; Yang et al. 2012; Xie et al. 2013), which has been taken as evidence for the presence of partial melt (e.g. Kind et al. 1996; Caldwell et al. 2009; Chen et al. 2014; Hacker et al. 2014).
+The middle crust across East China is fairly homogeneous, with the exception of higher Vs beneath the Sichuan basin and Ordos block and lower Vs beneath the Yangtze craton south of the Sichuan basin and beneath the Tianshan terrane and Outer Mongolia (e.g. Tamtsag Halar and Erlian basins).
+Offshore,

+Vs near 20 km depth beneath the Sea of Japan is high because this depth is in the mantle due to the thin oceanic crust.

-In the lower crust, a strong east-west dichotomy is observed at 40 km depth in Figure 19e.
-This is because the crust thins eastward beneath China and crosses 40 km near the North-South gravity lineament (dashed line in Fig. 21).
+In the lower crust, a strong east-west dichotomy is observed at 40 km depth in Fig. 19(e).
+This is because the crust thins eastwards beneath China and crosses the 40 km isoline near the North-South gravity lineament (dashed line in Figs 19-21).
 West of the North-South gravity lineament, 40 km depth lies in the crust.
-In this region outside of Tibet, for example beneath the Sichuan basin, the Ordos block, and the Tarim basin, 40 km lies in the very deep and presumably mafic lower crust with shear wave speeds above 4.0 km/s.
+In this region outside of Tibet, for example beneath the Sichuan basin, the Ordos block, and the Tarim basin, 40 km lies in the very deep and presumably mafic lower crust with shear wave speeds above $4.0\,\mathrm{km\,s^{-1}}$ .
 In contrast, beneath Tibet 40 km lies in the middle crust, which has much lower shear wave speeds.
-Much of the Songpan-Ganzi terrane at this depth has Vs < 3.5 km/s.
+Much of the Songpan-Ganzi terrane at this depth has Vs <3.5 km s $^{-1}$ .
 East of the North-South gravity lineament, 40 km depth lies in the mantle and Vs is relatively homogeneous across this region.
-Variations in mantle Vs can be seen more clearly in Figure 20.

-Crustal thickness estimates are presented in Figure 21.
+Crustal thickness estimates are presented in Fig. 20.
 On average, the crust thins eastward.
 As just discussed, the North-South gravity lineament marks the approximate locus of points for 40 km thick crust.
-The crust is thickest in central Tibet, where we estimate crustal thickness above 65 km, and is thinnest beneath the Sea of Japan with crust less than 15 km thick.
+The crust is thickest in central Tibet, where we estimate maximum crustal thickness above 65 km, and is thinnest beneath the Sea of Japan with crust less than 15 km thick.